DataDog/documentation/content/en/account_management/rbac/permissions.md

 {{% /tab %}}
 {{< /tabs >}}

+##### logs_write_processors

-* **logs_write_processors**: Grants a role the ability to create or modify the processors within a processing pipeline.
+Grants a role the ability to create or modify the processors within a processing pipeline.

 {{< tabs >}}
 {{% tab "Datadog application" %}}